seanbuscay/drupal-quickstart/README.md

 Mon, 05 Dec 2011 19:52:29 -0500
 ### Adjust quickstart-2-slim.sh for LTS Version
-- Added back in the removal of Open office for LTS version
+- Add back in the removal of Open office for LTS version
 - Slim a additional games and drivers

 Mon, 05 Dec 2011 17:39:23 -0500